AmineDiro/daskqueue/README.md

     - On put : arbitrarly  chooses a random queue and puts item into it  then update the queue size reference
     - On get_max_queue : returns a queue with the highest item count then updates the queue size reference

 - `ConsumerBaseClass`: Abstract class interfaces implementing all the fetching logic for you worker.
 You should build your own workers by inheriting from this class then spawning them in your Dask cluster.
 The Consumers have a `start()` method where we run an async while True loop to get a queue reference from the QueuePool then directly communicate with the Queue providing highly scalable workflows.

-> 🚩 Note : Because each Consummer uses the Worker's event loop, it is recommanded to run a dask cluster with thread_per_core=1.
+The Consummer will then get an item form the queue and schedule `process_item` on the dask worker's ThreadPoolExecutor, freeing the worker's eventloop to communicate with the scheduler, fetch tasks asynchronously etc ....

 Performance and Limitations
 -------